nonlinear-waves/stablab_matlab/KdVB/readme.txt

 This is code for computer assited proof of stability of waves in the KdV-Burgers equation.
+The authors of this work are, listed alphabetically by last name, Blake Barker, Jared Bronski, Vera Hur, and Zhao Yang.